weakish/markdown-sandbox/README.md

 #### child section

-This is child section of section B.
+This is child section of section B. In GitHub, ID is [child-section-1](#child-section-1)